jonathanwhitedev/voyager/README.md

 ## Wireframes

-Include images of website as a reponsive mock-up on various screensizes (use resource provided by code ins)
+Include images of website as a reponsive mock-up on various screensizes (use resource https://ui.dev/amiresponsive)

 ## Testing